women looking into the camera

 This is a collaborative post

-The pandemic has been especially difficult for older people who were perhaps already struggling with isolation and daily activities.
-That’s why they have needed extra support in the last year and a half such as online deliveries and supportive phone calls.
-As the pandemic comes to an end there’s no reason why the extra levels of support should too.
+The pandemic was especially difficult for older people who were perhaps already struggling with isolation and daily activities.
+That’s why they have needed extra support since such as online deliveries and supportive phone calls.
+As the pandemic came to an end there was no reason why the extra levels of support should too.
 Whether your older relative has a long term condition or simply lives on their own, here are some ways you can offer them extra support if you’re looking after your older relatives.

 Pick up the phone